RHIT-CSSE/csse332/docs/milestone2.md

 building a doubly linked list of `struct list_head`, then how do I get the actual entries of my data structures?

 Great question!
-Fortunately, the Linux kernel developers' have you covered.
+Fortunately, the Linux kernel developers have you covered.
 You can use the macro `list_entry` to go from a `struct list_head` to its enclosing custom structure.